-3.1 GRADE 'B': PROBATIONARY RACE LICENCE
+3.1 PROBATIONARY RACE LICENCE

+Probationary Race Licences shall be issued to novice and reinstated drivers and shall be designed as Driver 'B'.
 A Probationary Race Licence is valid for Race Events sanctioned by CASC-OR.
 Drivers using a Probationary Licence will place a black triangle to the lower right-hand corner of each of their vehicle's numbers, clearly visible to race officials.
+Probationary Race Licences are intended as an interim licence, it is expected that drivers issued with a Probationary Race Licence shall request an upgrade during the first year of racing CASC-OR events.

-3.2 GRADE 'A': RACE REGIONAL LICENCE
+3.2 REGIONAL RACE LICENCE

-A Regional licence is valid for Race Events sanctioned by CASC-OR.
+A Regional Race Licence is valid for Race Events sanctioned by CASC-OR and shall be designated as Driver 'A'.

-3.3 GRADE 'TEMPORARY': RACE REGIONAL LICENCE
+3.3 TEMPORARY RACE LICENCE